Add Line Charts to Reports

 Add pens to configure the color, line style and width, or add a marker at each plot point.

-As new pens are added, the Report Builder will automatically select a color that is distinct from the other pens.
+As new pens are added, Report Studio will automatically select a color that is distinct from the other pens.
 Use the tool shown in the preceding image to change the color, style, and width as desired for each successive pen added to the chart.
 Line style and width will be inherited from the last pen added.

 Your tags might have display properties configured for use in the Historical Data Viewer.
 Note that those properties are not used by the Report Builder.